lisawagner/easy-eats/README.md

 Fetching recipe data using the `useFetch` custom hook I previously created for working on differect projects.

-Added the hook and tested successfully mapping data to the homepage.
+Added the hook and tested successfully mapping data to the homepage. :heavy_check_mark:

 ### `Recipe List Component`